Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Finite-memory Nash equilibria in reachability and shortest-path games

 Condition~\ref{item:spath:simple decomposition:one} of the statement of Lemma~\ref{lem:spath:simple decomposition} suggests that we could merge the last two segments of the decomposition provided by the lemma to obtain simple decompositions with one less element.
+In reachability games, we can build NEs from these smaller decompositions, and thus obtain smaller Mealy machines than by using the larger decomposition.
+However, this is not true in shortest-path games.
 In our upcoming NE construction (see the examples of Section~\ref{section:fm:example}), players do not react to deviations that remain within the current segment of the intended outcome.
 In the following example, we illustrate that this behaviour can be exploited by players in shortest-path games if we merge these last two segments.
-This motivates the separation of these two segments.

 \begin{example} We consider the shortest-path game on the weighted arena depicted in Figure~\ref{fig:ex:bonus segment} where the target of $\playerOne$ is $\target_1=\{t_1, t_{12}\}$ and the target of $\playerTwo$ is $\target_2=\{t_{12}\}$.
 The play $\play =\vertex_0 t_{12}(\vertex_1t_1)^\omega$ is a simple lasso that is an NE outcome by Theorem~\ref{thm:charac:short}.
 We claim that there are no NEs in which $\playerTwo$ moves from $\vertex_1$ to $\target_1$ so long as the set of vertices of $\play$ is not left, i.e., in which $\playerTwo$ plays a strategy that is based on the trivial decomposition $(\play)$ of $\play$.